How to Follow FDA Cybersecurity Guidance?

 FDA Cybersecurity Guidance: 5 Phases of a Secure Development Lifecycle

 The secure development lifecycle (SDL) is a software development process.
 SDL reduces software maintenance costs and increases software security.

 The five phases of a standard SDL are:

 The Implementation Phase simply involves writing the source code.
 Often secure coding guidelines — such as MISRA and CERT — are used to help define what is expected of the code.
-And, SAST tools — such as a static code analyzer — are often used to help identify potential vulnerabilities in the source code.
+And using SAST tools helps identify potential vulnerabilities in the source code.

 - Enforcing industry and coding standards.